[HISTORY: Adopted by the City Council of the City of Lewes 10-15-2018. Amendments noted where applicable.]

-This chapter shall be applicable to all elected and appointed officials and to all employees of the City of Lewes.
+This chapter shall be applicable to all officials (elected and appointed, whether or not compensated) and to all employees (whether full-time or part-time) of the City of Lewes.

 - CLOSE RELATIVE